-- The course faculty has exclusive authority to apply Academic Sanctions that the faculty determines to be appropriate. - SCCR staff, in consideration with HCAB, shall assign proportional resolution outcomes based on the nature, severity, and frequency of violation if the responding student is found responsible for violating the Honor Code. - Mitigating and aggravating circumstances will be considered including past academic and non-academic misconduct as determined by the Director of SCCR or their designee. - Repeated violations, including of differing academic misconduct, may result in progressively severe resolution outcomes. - One or more resolution outcomes may be imposed. - In all cases, the resolution specialist, HCAB, or the Appeal Board (to the extent applicable), has the right to use their discretion in determining the proportional resolution outcome(s) for a referral. - An ethics hold may be placed if a responding student fails to complete assigned resolution outcomes.
+- SCCR staff, in consideration with HCAB, shall assign proportional resolution outcomes based on the nature, severity, and frequency of violation if the responding student is found responsible for violating the Honor Code. - Mitigating and aggravating circumstances will be considered including past academic and non-academic misconduct as determined by the Director of SCCR or their designee. - Repeated violations, including of differing academic misconduct, may result in progressively severe resolution outcomes. - One or more resolution outcomes may be imposed. - In all cases, the resolution specialist, HCAB, or the Appeal Board (to the extent applicable), has the right to use their discretion in determining the proportional resolution outcome(s) for a referral. - An ethics hold may be placed if a responding student fails to complete assigned resolution outcomes.
 The ethics hold will not be removed until all resolution outcomes are completed.
 The ethics hold is honored by CU Boulder, including Continuing Education, and prohibits the responding student from registering for classes until the resolution process has been completed.